 The mainstay of treatment is to descend 1000 meters or until there is a resolution of symptoms with the descent.
 During the descent, it is important to minimize exertion as exertion may increase hypoxemia from metabolic demands of the body and worsen an individual’s condition.
 If available, a trial of oxygen therapy may ameliorate symptoms and help temporize the patient if the descent is technically difficult or delayed.
 That said, the mainstay of treatment remains descent, regardless of oxygen availability.
 Supplemental oxygen via a high-flow nasal cannula and facemask titrated to Sp02 greater than 90% is a reasonable alternative when available.
 Portable hyperbaric chambers also may be used when descent is not possible, but these typically require constant care and may be difficult for individuals experiencing nausea or vomiting, claustrophobia, or altered mental status from concomitant AMS/HACE.
 There also exists the risk of recurrence of symptoms after exiting from the chamber.
 Nifedipine improves symptoms as an adjunct by decreasing pulmonary vasoconstriction but should not be used as the sole therapy if oxygen or descent are options.
 Phosphodiesterase inhibitors may be used to help to decrease pulmonary artery and capillary pressure through vasodilation if nifedipine is unavailable.
 There is no clinically proven role for acetazolamide, B-agonist, or diuretics.

+High Altitude Pulmonary Edema (HAPE) is a fatal form of severe high-altitude illness.
+HAPE is a form of noncardiogenic pulmonary edema that occurs secondary to hypoxia.
+It is a clinical diagnosis characterized by fatigue, dyspnea, and dry cough with exertion.
+If left untreated, it can progress to dyspnea at rest, rales, cyanosis, and a mortality rate of up to 50%.
+The condition is best managed by a multidisciplinary team that consists of an internist, sports physician, neurologist and cardiologist.
+The key to prevention is education of the patient.
 Individuals may consider resuming ascent at an appropriate rate once symptoms resolve and they no longer require oxygen or vasodilator therapy and have an increased exercise tolerance compared to symptom onset.
 Clinicians also should consider nifedipine, PDE inhibitors, or salmeterol as prophylaxis for those with a prior incidence of HAPE.